-Rental income comes from housing that exists on District owned land.
+In addition, rental income comes from housing that exists on District owned land.
 Currently there are two out of five properties being rented.
 One is occupied by a District employee and one is occupied by a member of the public.
 Two properties are currently unoccupied and awaiting necessary repairs.